 Daytime temperatures will typically range from between 28°C to 33°C all year round, but this is usually accompanied by a pretty high degree of humidity (the daily average is 84%, although on a ‘dry’ day it can drop as low as 60%).
 The hottest time of day is usually during the early afternoon (the average temperature being about 30°C), but even at its coolest (generally just before dawn) the average temperature is still around 24°C.

 All of this means that Singapore is hot more or less the whole time.
 If Singapore does have seasons, it is usually even hotter during July and August (although schools are on holiday at this time, which is at least some small consolation), while the coolest (and wettest) months of the year are November to January, although most expatriates would still consider it be pretty warm and humid at this time.
-Most people soon get used to always having sunblock, a hat and plenty of water with them whenever they go out.
+Most people soon get used to always having sunblock, a hat, a rain jacket and plenty of water with them whenever they go out.

 However, evenings in Singapore are generally a little cooler and it can be extremely pleasant out of doors at nighttime.
 This leads to lots of al fresco eating and drinking opportunities for adults, and much more time to play for children, and so for many expatriates the climate can lead to a new and exciting lifestyle change.